theblxckcicada/Cicada-Mastertul/README.md

 # Cicada-Mastertul
+## Description
+The tool allows users to authenticate with a target domain using either usernames and passwords or NTLM hashes, and it provides a wide range of enumeration options to gather information about domain users, services, and vulnerabilities.
+It can also assist with cracking password hashes and extracting sensitive information for further exploitation.

 ## Installation and Setup
 To set up Impacket and use the tool, you'll need to run the following command.
 Note: If you have set up your Kali using Dewalt's pimpmykali (https://github.com/Dewalt-arch/pimpmykali), you don't need to run the setup script.